 The earth is in bloom and so are you allergies.
-We first brought you tips on how to clean your home of allergy triggers, and now we want to share ideas on how to prevent common allergies from infesting your home to begin with.
+We want to share ideas on how to prevent household allergies from infesting your home to begin with.

 After your initial spring cleaning spree, consider these tips to reduce your allergies through spring and year round.